-Another was seen sitting along the curb holding an ice pack to his knee.
-Fire crews offered to take that person to the hospital, but he declined and asked for ibuprofen instead, which was provided.
+Another was seen sitting along the curb holding an ice pack to their knee.
+Fire crews offered to take that person to the hospital, but they declined and asked for ibuprofen instead, which was provided.

 Mission Street has dedicated bus lanes.
 The truck was apparently struck while moving out of the bus lane, while the bus was in the left lane.